 California law only allows employers to deduct money from wages in three situations:

 - When state or federal law requires or allows the employer to do so (such as wage garnishments)

 - If the employee agrees to the deduction in writing to cover insurance premiums, benefit plan contributions, or other deductions that do not amount to a rebate on the employee’s wages

 - When the deduction covers health, welfare, or pension contributions that are expressly authorized by a collective bargaining agreement

 Required Information for Wage Statements

-California law requires that San Diego employers provide a wage statement with each paycheck or cash payment that shows all of the following information:
+California law requires that San Diego employers provide a wage statement with each paycheck showing the following information:

 - Gross wages earned

 - Total hours worked (if compensation is at an hourly rate)

 - If applicable, piece pay rate and the number of earned piece rate units